angystallone/ProbShakemaps/README.md

 * npy files with statistics saved in the `npyFiles` folder
 * Statistics map distributions saved in the `STATISTICS` folder

+The `npyFiles` folder contains:
+* `vector.npy`: a 2D array that stores the PGA/PGV distributions across all POIs.
+The array has dimensions (`num_pois`, `num_GMPEsRealizations` * `num_scenarios`), where `num_GMPEsRealizations` represents the number of realizations per scenario, and `num_scenarios` is the total number of scenarios in the ensemble;
+* `thresholds_distrib.npy`: a 2D array representing the probabilistic distributions of PGA/PGV across POIs.
+The array has dimensions (`num_pois`, 6,000), where 6,000 is the number of intervals into which the PGA/PGV range has been discretized.
+Probabilities within each interval are weighted by the scenario weights and then aggregated across all scenarios in the ensemble;
+* `thresholds_stat.npy`: statistics derived from the distributions in `thresholds_distrib.npy`.
+For each Point of Interest (POI), it includes: 'Mean' (weighted mean), 'Mean' (arithmetic mean), 'Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90';
+* `vector_stat.npy`: statistics computed from the distributions in `vector.npy`.
+These statistics are the same as those listed for `thresholds_stat.npy`;
+* `weight.npy`: a 2D array that stores the normalized weights across all POIs.
+The array dimensions match those of `vector.npy`, which are (`num_pois`, `num_GMPEsRealizations` * `num_scenarios`).

 <p align="center">
     <img src="https://github.com/INGV/ProbShakemap/blob/main/OUTPUT_REPO/STATISTICS/summary_stats_forReadMe.png" alt="SummaryStats" width="90%" height="90%">
 </p>